 We have contractual obligations related to office and laboratory space leases in Redwood City, California and Cambridge, Massachusetts, described in "Note 7.
-Commitments and contingencies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this report.
+Commitments and contingencies" in the "Notes to Unaudited Condensed Consolidated Financial Statements" contained in Part I, Item 1 of this Quarterly Report on Form 10-Q.